w4jbm/Cromemco/README.md

 ## SOTEST.BAS
 A program that runs under CP/M on the Cromemco in MBASIC.
 It prints a test pattern (using the OUT command, so no device driver is needed) to the console or either of the serial ports on a TU-ART card.
 It assumes the console port is initialized, but will initialize and set the baud rate to 9600 for the TU-ART ports.

+I have modified this to use integers and check for a key stroke to make it compatible with BASCOM.
+It seems to work fine compiled and stays under 2K in size since there is only interger math functions used.
+I'll admit that 9600 baud with the compiled version seems to move along the screen a lot faster than it does running under the interpreter.

 ## TUECHO.BAS
 A program that runs under CP/M on the Cromemco in MBASIC.
 It echos input to a TU-ART serial port back out to the port.
 The port is initialized to 9600 baud, an "activity indicator" (dots on the screen) is shown, and when a carriage return ($13) is entered an additional line feed ($10) is automatically echoed.